-Standard Range: State Confinement v.
-Local Sanctions
+Standard Range: Local Sanctions vs. Confinement to JRA

 The juvenile sentencing guidelines specify two types of presumptive penalties: a standard range of confinement under the supervision of the state Juvenile Rehabilitation Administration (JRA) for more than thirty days or a local sanction administered at the county level.